TimDaub/substack-iframe-disclaimer/README.md

 ```
 <iframe
   onLoad="javascript:console.log('Dear reader of my blog,\nIt has recently come to my attention that Substack has started posting advertisements on my blog\'s dev console\nwithout asking for my permission.
 Upon noticing, I\'ve contacted Substack and asked them to remove the\n\'SUBSTACK IS HIRING\' ad (Screenshot: https://imgur.com/a/ZEaGFeI).
-Sadly, the company\'s representative recommended I remove the embed altogether.\nHowever, since I was too lazy to find a new email syndication service quickly, I\'ve now left the Substack newsletter embed added this message.\n\nBest,\nTim')"
+Sadly, the company\'s representative recommended I remove the embed altogether.\nHowever, since I was too lazy to find a new email syndication service quickly, I\'ve now left the Substack newsletter iframe as is and added this message.\n\nBest,\nTim')"
   src="https://timdaubenschuetz.substack.com/embed"
   width="480"
   height="320"